PelionIoT/ref-wem-firmware/docs/hardware.md

 - [Power charger (5V/1A LiPo USB)](https://www.adafruit.com/product/2465).
 - [Power switch (1P2T SPDT slide switch)](https://www.amazon.com/gp/product/B007QAJMHO).

+In this document, we describe how the above parts will be connected together to build the working device.

 ### Install DAPLink onto the main board

 If you are using a new K64 board, it likely does not have DAPLink on it.
 DAPLink makes flashing firmware onto it much easier.